murraycadzow/R_functions_and_iterators/README.md

     destdir = "~/Desktop")
 ```

-Make sure to run this code beforehand to make sure you are all set up.
+After opening the R Project, make sure to run this code beforehand to make sure you are all set up.

 ```{r prerequsites, eval = FALSE, include = FALSE}
 # RUN THE FOLLOWING TO SET UP REQUIRED PACKAGES AND DATA